Substation Role in the Power System

-Communication with other substations and regional control center
+Communication with other substations and regional control centre

-For the substation development to reach its technical and economical potentials, the focus has moved now to studying how substations may enable more intelligence in the network, which is labeled the “smart grid” development.
+For the substation development to reach its technical and economical potential, the focus has moved now to studying how substations may enable more intelligence in the network, which is labelled the “smart grid” development.

-The four major criteria commonly emphasized by substation designers are: reliability, cost, operational flexibility and environment impact.
+The four major criteria commonly emphasized by substation designers are: reliability, cost, operational flexibility and environmental impact.